HAVE YOU SEEN EDDIE?

 For example supposing you have a teenage male student come for lessons.
 He seems to you to be very casual about the whole thing, to the point where you really wonder why he bothers.
 So you take a very gradual approach - you suspect he's hardly going to bother to practice so you don't give him much to work on and you're not surprised when he makes indifferent progress.
 After a few weeks he misses a lesson - you don't bother to chase him and he disappears out of site.

-Supposing though, that in lesson 1 you had asked him:
+Supposing though, that in lesson one, you had asked him:

 "Why do you want to play guitar?"